Coca-Cola Arena: Façade lighting

-The front of the Coca-Cola Arena has a façade lighting system made up of 4,600 LED's.
+The front of the Coca-Cola Arena has a façade lighting system made up of 4,600 LEDs.
 The arena is traditionally lit up in red to represent the name of the arena.

 Bowl seating modes

 Coca-Cola Arena can accommodate up to 17,000 people and be arranged in an array of different seating and viewing modes including end-stage, in-the-round and intimate mode.
 This means it can host everything from large-scale music concerts to shows and gala dinner evenings.
 The main bowl features four levels.
 Levels one and four are made up of fixed seating while levels two and three consist of hospitality suites.
 An extra tier of seating can be added due to automatic retractable seating on the bowl floor.
 A viewing terrace is also positioned at the stage end of the arena on level three and can be used for premium packages and after-show parties.